 When hiking, it’s important to be mindful of the wildlife you may encounter on the trail — particularly rattlesnakes.
 While winter is technically “hibernation” time and you are less likely to encounter snakes out and about, they do tend to congregate in dens in sunny areas so do be careful on the trail and don’t put your hands or feet into any crevices without checking who may or may not be inside first.

-Of course, lower temperatures don’t mean that their also isn’t a risk of dehydration or sunburn so make sure to drink plenty of water and wear lots of sun protection – sunscreen and a hat are necessary all year round!
+Of course, lower temperatures don’t mean that there also isn’t a risk of dehydration or sunburn so make sure to drink plenty of water and wear lots of sun protection – sunscreen and a hat are necessary all year round!

 One more thing to be mindful of is that the most popular hiking trails — particularly at Camelback Mountain, but elsewhere as well — can get extremely busy and parking can be an absolute nightmare.

 Plan ahead, especially if you want to get a later start, and be prepared to spend a lot of time searching for a parking spot.
 You could always opt to take an Uber or similar to the trailhead if you don’t want to risk not finding a place to park — which is a serious risk!
-If you’re not an experienced hike, you can also consider booking a guided hike.
+If you’re not an experienced hiker, you can also consider booking a guided hike.

 Things to do in Phoenix in Winter